 DualEnroll

-KCTCS uses the DualEnroll platform for dual credit applications and course enrollments.
+KCTCS uses the DualEnroll platform for dual credit applications and course enrollments to ensure efficiency and transparency of the dual credit program.
+Secondary partners have certain roles and responsibilities in that platform to assist with the enrollment and application process that need to be followed.
+Local KCTCS college contacts will work with their secondary partners to share expectations, roles, responsibilities, training, and instructions for the platform.

 Kentucky Dual Credit Scholarship Program Requirements

 The Kentucky Higher Education Assistance Authority (KHEAA) is the agency responsible for the administration of the Work Ready Dual Credit Scholarship (WRDCS) and Dual Credit Scholarship (DCS) programs.
 Students are eligible to receive two WRDCS each high school year for eligible dual credit career and technical education courses and DCS for two general education courses each junior and senior year.
 Scholarship awards shall be equal to the Dual Credit Tuition Rate Ceiling.
-Remedial, developmental, and FYE are not approved dual credit courses and, therefore, do not qualify for scholarship funds.
-Student eligibility and other information may be found on the KHEAA website.
+Remedial, developmental, and FYE courses are not approved dual credit and, therefore, do not qualify for scholarship funds.
+Student eligibility and other scholarship information may be found on the KHEAA website.

 High schools and ATCs must meet established College and KHEAA deadlines to ensure access for their students to these scholarships.

+High schools are responsible for notifying KHEAA of scholarship eligibility.
+Students must set their preferences for where they want to apply the scholarship and for which semester.
 KCTCS colleges are responsible for reporting course enrollment for the scholarships and grades for the Dual Credit Scholarship to KHEAA.
 Secondary institutions and students are responsible for all other enrollment requirements.

 Course Rigor